Alabimutiu/Netflix-SQL-Project/README (1).md

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.

-### Stay Updated and Join the Community

-For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community:

 - **LinkedIn**: [Connect with me professionally](https://www.linkedin.com/in/mutiu-sulaimon-7b604367/)

-Thank you for your support, and I look forward to connecting with you!
+Thank you for veiwing my project , and I look forward to connecting with you!